Aller au contenu principal

 Why this workbook exists

-You want to learn French, and you don't know where to start.
+You want to learn French, but you don't know where to start.

 If you see yourself in one or more of these, you're not alone.
 That's exactly why I created this workbook.